T3DocumentationStarter/PeterPan/Documentation/StyleGuides/Index.rst

 *  `Differences between “tutorial”, “guide” and “how-to”
    <https://english.stackexchange.com/questions/48388/differences-between-tutorial-guide-and-how-to>`__

+      * A tutorial is a step-by-step walk-through for someone with no experience.
+      * A guide gives basic information, not detailed instruction.
+Think "pointers".
+      * Particularly for computers, a how-to is more of a list of detailed steps for particular operations.
+Here's a list from the Linux Documentation Project

+   **Note:** The Linux Documentation Project spells howto "HOWTO".

 *  `What nobody tells you about documentation
    <https://www.divio.com/en/blog/documentation/>`__ - a very good blogpost about